TeachYourDog/TeachYourDog/README.md

 # Hi there, I'm Matt 👋

-I'm a former math teacher and am working towards a career in something technical but I'm not sure yet.
-There are a lot of different problems that I enjoy working on and I believe would be well suited to work on.
+I'm a former math teacher and am moving myself into a career that relies on mathematics, data analysis, model building, decision making and creates a meaningful impact.
+Listed below are some examples of personal interests as well as types of problems I think would be a lot of fun to work on.